A student walking on campus in the fall

 • Official high school transcript (if your transcript is not in English, notarized translations are required alongside original documents).

-• If currently enrolled in coursework, two academic recommendations are required.
+• If currently enrolled in coursework, two letters of academic evaluation are required.

-• If not currently enrolled, two professional or personal recommendations are required, though academic evaluations are also welcome.
+• If not currently enrolled, two letters of academic evaluation or personal/professional recommendations are required.

 • Mid-Year report for those currently enrolled in college.